Man on phone as a satisfied customer

 Typically, anything above 70% is considered a good customer satisfaction score, while a less-desirable score is anything below 50%.
 The average CSAT score across all industries is 78%, but that can vary widely depending on your industry, product, service, and customer base.

-When considering CSAT scores, it’s also important to take into account additional metrics like Net Promoter Score (NPS) or customer effort score (CES).
-These provide different insights than what you’ve gathered from the CSAT survey, so combining them gives you a more complete view of the overall customer experience
+When considering CSAT scores, it’s also important to take into account additional metrics like Net Promoter Score (NPS)opens in a new window or customer effort score (CES).
+These provide different insights than what you’ve gathered from the CSAT survey, so combining them gives you a more complete view of the overall customer experienceopens in a new window.

 How can you improve your customer satisfaction score?